tiiuae/sbomnix/doc/vulnxscan.md

 #### Schema evolution

-Readers must ignore unknown object fields; every field listed above is required in schema version 1.
+Readers must ignore unknown object fields.
+The fields listed above are required in schema version 1 except for the optional scanner metadata.
 Adding an optional field keeps version 1.
 Removing or renaming a required field, changing a field type, changing identity or count semantics, or adding or changing the meaning of an enum value requires incrementing `schema_version`.

 ## Footnotes and Future Work